GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The architecture draws inspiration from vision models by employing 2D convolution.
 As discussed in @sec:ssl:background:deep_learning, using the image-like time-frequency representation of audio signals allows applying techniques proven to perform well on conventional image data.
+@fig:ssl:multi_source:network_architecture depicts the proposed network architecture and details the inner layout of the convolutional and residual building blocks.

 #figure(
   image(